bbalakriz/fire-saver-ml-app/README.md

 ### 5. Deploy event-consumer-app

-Edit `fai-event-emitter.yaml` and set the point the value for the environment variable `KAFKA_BOOTSTRAP_SERVERS` to the Kafka instance created in step 3.
+Edit `fai-event-emitter.yaml` and set the point the value for the environment variables a.) `KAFKA_BOOTSTRAP_SERVERS` to the Kafka instance created in step 3. b.) `CLIENT_ID` and `CLIENT_SECRET` to the values for the Kafka instance created in step 3.

 ```
 oc apply -f deployment/fai-event-emitter.yaml